IRS standard mileage rate for 2026

 How do I calculate my mileage deduction using the standard rate?

-Does the IRS change the mileage rate every year?
+Why did the IRS change the mileage rate in the middle of 2026?

 Do I still need a mileage log if I use the standard rate?